Concept Video

 interviews / questionnaires / after effects / audition / illustrator / indesign / adobe xd / hand craftsmanship

-I decided to focus on the act of listening to music—an often unisensory and often passive activity—in order to explore the possibility of designing a richer, more engaging, and more robust experience through the means of a multi-sensory product ecosystem.
+For this project, my goal was to create an unconventional product ecosystem that focused more on enriching experiences and less on providing services.
+I decided to focus on the act of listening to music—an often uni-sensory and often passive activity—in order to explore the possibility of designing a richer, more engaging, and more robust experience through the means of a multi-sensory product ecosystem.
 In addition, the internet has offered more platforms and avenues to discover music, but for the same reason, there is less opportunity to connect and engage with an act.
 Thus, I felt there was opportunity for design to help connect artists and fans on a deeper level.

-Tinariwen is a musical group comprised of members of the Toureg tribe, a nomadic tribe from the Sahara desert in Africa.
+Tinariwen is a musical group comprised of members of the Touareg tribe, a nomadic tribe from the Sahara desert in Africa.
 Tinariwen's mission has always been to share their unique nomadic culture and story with the world.
 Not everyone has the opportunity to visit the desert or attend concerts, but a familiarity with the band members and their culture and history greatly enhances the appreciation of the artists and their music.

 GOALS